hchen135/haomin-website/content/home/experience.md

     description: |2-
         Symmetric learning for Fracture Detection in Pelvic Trauma X-ray:

-        * Deployed in Chang Gung Memorial Hospital in Taiwan.
+        * Deployed in Chang Gung Memorial Hospital in Taiwan ans used by > 5000 patients.
         * Paper accepted by ECCV 2020 with poster.
+        * Improved detection AUC from 0.95 to 0.98 and fracture recall from 0.89 to 0.93 (FPR=0.1).
         * Mimicked radiologists to detect fractures by comparing bilateral symmetric regions.
         * Focused on anatomical asymmetry with contrastive learning.